 - In the film version of Bell, Book and Candle, when Gillian's familiar Pyewacket is running away from her and she runs into the street, a tear starts running down one side of her face, which is significant because witches aren't supposed to be able to cry.
 A subsequent cut shows that she has been crying for some time, but it's the close-up of Kim Novak's face that counts.

-- After Charles gets shot, he only sheds one noticeable tear which is partly because of his injury, but largely because he is forced to tell Erik that no, they really do not want the same thing, and knows that this realisation will push his friend away for good.
+- After Charles gets shot, he only sheds one noticeable tear which is partly because of his injury, but mostly because he is forced to tell Erik that no, they really do not want the same thing, and knows that this realisation will push his friend away for good.

 - In the film Legion, Gabriel sheds one after killing Michael.
 Don't worry, he gets better.